 - A bench trial in bankruptcy court in Corpus Christi, Texas, addressing the value of a 249,000 acre redwood forest and a company town in Northern California.
 Over the course of the three-week trial, Mr. Doren convinced the court that the forest had a value over $100 million greater than that being asserted by the creditors.

 - A three-week jury trial in Los Angeles Superior Court involving an insurance coverage dispute related to environmental exposures, bad faith claims, and a prayer for punitive damages.
 Mr. Doren obtained a defense verdict.

-- A jury trial in the United States District Court for the Central District of California addressing a false advertising dispute between two consumer goods companies.
+- A jury trial in the United States District Court for the Central District of California addressing a false advertising dispute between two consumer goods companies that competed in the diaper pail market.
 Mr. Doren was retained after an initial verdict against his client.
 In the months ahead, he had the initial judgment vacated, prepared the case for retrial and, early in the retrial, obtained a ruling excluding all of plaintiff’s evidence of damages, which led to entry of judgment in his client’s favor.
 He also handled the subsequent appeal, in which the Ninth Circuit unanimously affirmed the trial court’s judgment.

 Mr. Doren has also represented clients in dozens of class actions, many of which included antitrust claims.
 Two examples include MDL 1334, In re Managed Care and MDL 2020, In re Aetna UCR Litigation.